Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 I think a port scan has still been detected

 Nope, pfSense doesn’t like that at all.
-And, the whole network stopped working.
+And the whole network stops working.
 Nice security!
 Also, dang.

 Top ↩